Breast diseases do not always mean breast cancer. Lake Charles Memorial’s

 is generally given after surgery to lower the risk of recurrence or sometimes

 before surgery to shrink the tumor.
-It is also used to treat metastatic
+Immunotherapy, also called biologic

 Genetic & molecular testing: Genetic and molecular tests have the potential to not only provide patients

 with personalized diagnostic information, but also allow for specifically